spec-framework/documentation/output/chapters/WhereToFindWhatIWant.pier.md

 ###1\.4\.
-Meta information for behavioural method
+Meta information for behavioral methods

-The other methods should be mainly behavioural methods\.
+The other methods should be mainly methods that implement some behavior of the widget\.
 The pragma for these methods is
 *<api: \#do>*\.
-The example
+For example,
 [1\.4](#ex_resetSelection) shows how
 *resetSelection* is implemented in
 **ListModel**\.